Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 This is the approach essentially touted by Nvidia's DLSS system (CITATION HERE).
 For this project we seek to create a system that can similarly perform upsampling and denoising for a ray-traced image for use in real time applications.

 To achieve the goal of real-time performance, our upscaling and denoising system must meet a certain frame-time constraint.
-To make our lives a bit ea
+To make our lives a bit easier, we define a "real time"  performance to be a system that can go from a ray-trace call to final output in at least 33 ms (30 frames per second).
+However, we also want our model to produce somewhat accurate results, so we also constrain our model to have

 ## Approach
 ## Results